Getting Started

 }'

-- To test that your token worked, query the get accounts endpoint.
-This should correspond to the test data you provided your test user in step 1.
+- To test that your access token works, query the get accounts endpoint.
+This should correspond to the test data you provided when creating your test user in step 1.
 Replace

 plaid_client_id